italrr/cr/docs/Lore.md

 ### Evergrandis [**Wayland**]

-It's the second and second biggest major city in  mars, part of Wayland.
+It's the second founded and second biggest major city in  mars, part of Wayland.
 The UNT and Wayland agreed on sharing mars, thus spliting the ownership of the land in half.

 Evergrandis is also the second wealthiest colony, after Nova Horizon, in the solar system.
 Evergrandis is famous because of the high-luxury restaurants and vacation spots.
 Evergrandis features the biggest artificial ocean in the solar system, very realistically emulating a earth's ocean.